 Of course, since Videate is a SaaS platform there is an annual subscription fee.
 While there may be license or subscription fees for manual screen recording tools, we ignore them in the model.
 Even when we add in the Videate subscription fees, the cost and time savings are significant with Videate.
 And because Videate’s pricing is based on the number of hours of video produced, not user licenses, you can have as many users as you need to keep up with your release schedule.

 Our model assumes you will keep your videos up to date with your software releases, either manually or with Videate.
 So you could look at the numbers and say, “we don’t spend that much money because we don’t update them every release.”
 But even if you run the model with one release a year, the ROI is still positive.
 And do you really want your customer experience to include videos that are 6-12 months out of date with your software?
-That means additional costs for customer onboarding and more support tickets, which will increase your savings even further!
+That means additional costs for customer onboarding and more support tickets!

 And for technical documentation teams, you get the added bonus of automatically capturing screenshots.
 This means additional savings you can add to your business case.